percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 to, having no access to RTP media unencrypted and having limits on what RTP header field it can alter.

-Key Distributor (KM): An entity that is a logical function which passes keying material and related information to endpoints and Media Distributor(s) that is appropriate for each.
+Key Distributor (KD): An entity that is a logical function which passes keying material and related information to endpoints and Media Distributor(s) that is appropriate for each.
 The Key Distributor might be co-resident with another entity trusted with E2E keying material.